-3. Surgical intervention decreases fluctuations
+3. Surgical intervention decreases fluctuations and soothes symptoms

 People who respond well to medications, but struggle with fluctuations throughout the day may be eligible for deep brain stimulation (DBS), a surgical treatment in which a neurostimulator delivers tiny electrical signals to areas of the brain that control movement.

 "DBS changes the electrical activity of the brain, like a pacemaker.
 Patients can have fantastic improvement of their stiffness and tremor with this therapy," says Witek.
 "For people who do well with DBS, it is a life-changing improvement."